7174Andy/7174Andy.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-This is constructed by **Django** framework in Python.
+The project was initialized during the time when I was in a Korean web development club called Likelion US at UC San Diego.
+The reason behind this project is simply to make life eaiser and less time-consuming: Just one button clicked to perform a specific action.
+This is one of the prominant applications of computer engineering.

 The website scrapes a playlist data from the Spotify playlist URL given by the user and prints out all the information (e.g. singer, title, etc.).

-The scraping algorithms are based on **BeautifulSoup module** from Python.
+The website was constructed by **Django** framework in Python, and the scraping algorithms are based on **BeautifulSoup module** from Python.

 <a href="https://github.com/7174Andy/django_playlist" class="github_btn btn"><i class="fab fa-fw fa-github" aria-hidden="true"></i> GitHub</a>